Antigua, Guatemala with overnight hike on Acatenango Volcano Itinerary Jan 2024

 • You can purchase bottled water from any Tienda (Store) - regulated pricing and very affordable

-• Antigua/Guatemala City is at 5,000 feet above sea level - drink lots of water to stay hydrated
+• Antigua/Guatemala City is at 5,000 feet above sea level - drink lots of water to stay hydrateD

-• Go to the bar/kitchen area and ask for a menu.
+Antigua has tons of delicious vegetarian options!
+Go to the bar/kitchen area and ask for a menu.
 You'll get up and order from the kitchen area.

-• Once Once - tacos were very good
+• 🌮 Once Once – Tasty tacos

 Vegan Pepian at 27 Adentro